fantapop/cmdarg/README.md

     myscript.sh -x 0 --longopt thingy -- --some-thing-with-dashes

 ...
 Cmdarg would parse -x and --longopt as expected, and then ${cmdarg_argv[0]} would hold "--some-thing-with-dashes", for your program to do with what it will.

+In a related note, the cmdarg_parse_to_positionals method has been added which assumes that once you hit the first positional arguments, all other arguments that follow will also be positional even if they look like flags which are otherwise accepted before the positional arguments start.

+    myscript.sh -x 123 positional1 positional2 -x 123

+...
+Cmdarg would parse x = 123 and set "${cmdarg_argv[@]}" would hold "positional1" "positional2" "-x" "123"

 Helpers
 =======